scalatra/scalatra-website/guides/http/authentication.md

   }
 ```

-or you can register a strategy using init params in `ScalatraBootstrap` or
+Alternately, you can register a strategy using init params in
-your application's `web.xml` file, using `scentry.strategies` as the key and
+`ScalatraBootstrap` or your application's `web.xml` file, using
-the class name of your strategy as a value:
+`scentry.strategies` as the key and the class name of your strategy as a value:

 `context.initParameters("scentry.strategies") = "UserPasswordStrategy"`